-These homes have constant comfortable temperature throughout the house, instead of variable temperature gradients.
-Sharply reducing the energy use saves money, and helps to protect the environment.
+Sharply reducing the energy use saves money, increases comfort, and helps to protect the environment.

-The incoming air may be preheated before entering the HRV, for example passing through underground ducting, to absorb heat from the ground in winter, and release heat to the ground in summer.
+The incoming air may be preheated or precooled before entering the HRV, for example passing through underground ducting, to absorb heat from the ground in winter, and release heat to the ground in summer.

-Homes that do not pass an initial blower test can still be sealed by hiring an aerosol spray operation, conducted in an empty house (new home or remodel), which in combination with a blower test that blows air into the house, migrates the special aerosol into leaks whereupon it hardens to plug the leaks.
+Homes that do not pass a blower test can still be sealed by hiring an aerosol spray operation, conducted in an empty house (new home or remodel) which in combination, with a blower test that blows air into the house, migrates the special aerosol into outward air leaks whereupon the aerosol hardens to plug the leaks.

-Another hallmark of energy-efficient construction, besides being air-tight, is that the buildings are very well insulated.
+Another hallmark of energy-efficient construction, besides being well-sealed, is that the buildings are very well insulated.
 This combination, of high insulation and air-tightness, sharply reduces heating and cooling loads.

-One way to achieve high insulation values is to use structural insulated panels (SIPs), consisting of thick foam insulation sandwiched between wood or hemp panels.
-The geometry of each SIP assures high strength, with the foam functioning like webbing of I-beams.
+One way to achieve high insulation values is to use structural insulated panels (SIPs), consisting of thick foam insulation sandwiched between building boards.
+The geometry of each SIP assures high strength.

 SIPs may be used as walls, roofs, floors, and foundations.
 For an example of using SIPs as a roof, see the JLC article listed below about a passive house built in California.
 In that case, SIPs were used for the roof, while spray-in cellulose insulation was used in extra thick walls (referred to as double walls).

-Other possible ways of insulating walls may include insulating foam:
+Other possible ways of insulating walls include installing insulating foam blocks:

-Windows have much less insulating value than passive house walls, providing incentive to keep the windows medium sized, not too large.
+Windows have less insulating value than walls, providing incentive for windows to be medium sized instead of very large.

 Before the advent of LED lighting, when lighting was more expensive with less options, there was incentive to make windows larger.
-That is no longer necessary, since lighting has become much cheaper and higher quality.
+That is no longer necessary, because lighting now uses much less energy and is higher quality.

-The use of larger windows was called daylighting.
+The use of larger windows for providing interior lighting was called daylighting.